nemke82/n82wp/README.md

 Next type: bash n82wp.sh <BR>

-Or, if you don´t wish to download script you can: curl -s https://raw.githubusercontent.com/nemke82/n82wp/master/n82wp.sh | bash /dev/stdin
+Or, if you don´t wish to download script you can: <BR>
+curl -s https://raw.githubusercontent.com/nemke82/n82wp/master/n82wp.sh | bash /dev/stdin

 Help will be prompted, repeat with desired command. <BR>